We take the safety of our customers, the general public and our staff and contractors very seriously.

 The only thing on the tracks should be trains.

 What is trespassing?

 Access roads adjacent to the rail track are for maintenance purposes and emergency services only, and are usually chained at the entry points.
-Please don’t enter those areas by foot or by vehicle.
+You should not enter those areas by foot or by vehicle.

 What are the penalties for trespassing?

-If you witness anyone illegally trespassing, please report to police immediately by calling 000.
+If you witness anyone illegally trespassing, this should be reported to police so call 000 straight away.

-Individuals caught trespassing face significant consequences, including fines up to $5,000.
+Individuals caught trespassing can face significant consequences, including fines of up to $5000.

 What is vandalism?